BitCANN/bitcann-contracts/README.md

 Constructor:
 - `inactivityExpiryTime`: The time after which the name is considered abandoned.
-- `name`: The name.
+- `fullName`: The full name.
+(This includes the TLD)
 - `nameCategory`: The category of the name.

 There are 3 functions in each Name Contract:

 - **useAuth**: This can be used to perform a variety of actions.
 For example:
-   - Prove the the ownership of the name by other contracts.
+   - Prove the ownership of the name by other contracts.
    - Perform any actions in conjunction with other contracts.
-(A Lease Contract)
+(E.g. A Lease Contract)
    - Add records and invalidate multiple records in a single transaction.